Skip to main content

 img

-After creating it, we click to enter and perform the import operation:
+After creating, click to access and perform the import operation:

 img

-Select the previously exported CSV or JSON format file.
+Select the CSV or JSON format file we previously exported.

 Note

-• Insert mode always inserts new records during import.
-Duplicate _id fields are not allowed in the same file or matching existing _id values in the database.
-Use Insert mode if you want to prevent existing data from being overwritten.
+• Insert mode will always insert new records during import.
+The same file cannot contain duplicate _id fields or have _id fields that are the same as existing records in the database.
+If you want to ensure that existing data is not overwritten, you should use Insert mode.

-• Upsert mode checks whether a record exists.
-If it exists, the record will be updated; otherwise, a new record will be inserted.
-Use Upsert mode if you want to avoid redundant or duplicate data. :::
+• Upsert mode determines whether a record exists.
+If it exists, it updates the record; otherwise, it inserts a new record.
+If you want to avoid redundant or duplicate data, you should use Upsert mode. :::

 img

-After the import process is complete, the imported data can be viewed in the database:
+After the import process is completed, you can view the imported data in the database:

 img